 Creating a summer routine is important, but many people wonder if there is a way to make daily routines and summer vacation work… without taking all the fun out of your time to relax.

 The time and effort put into maintaining at least a semblance of a daily routine over summer vacation is easier than you may imagine.
 With a plan and a little self-discipline, your family can stay on track.

 Why daily routines are important, even over summer vacation

-Daily routines are vital to keeping life running smoothly and stress under control.
+Daily routines are vital to keeping life running smoothly and stress under control, even on summer break.

 When you have a summer daily routine for kids, you are giving your child a sense of security in the knowledge that they know what is going to happen and when.
 The need for this doesn’t go away when the weather turns warm and school lets out for the year.

 If you can stick to daily routines over summer vacation, your transition back to normal everyday life when vacation ends is a lot easier than if you throw out your daily routines and have to rebuild them into your life and make them habit all over again.

 It’s easy to fill the long summer days with extracurricular activities, like day trips to the water park, visits to the community pool, and all the fun summer bucket list activities that you don’t get to do the rest of the year.

 However, the best summer routine is one that prevents learning loss and provides a sense of structure for kids of all ages.